This site

 Healthcare Sector

-A cornerstone of Malaysia’s healthcare achievements is the public-private partnership (PPP) model, which has facilitated successes across the industry’s various sectors.
+A cornerstone of Malaysia’s healthcare achievements is the public-private partnerships (PPPs) model, which has facilitated successes across the industry’s various segments.
 This collaborative approach has played a pivotal role in shaping the positive trajectory of the sector.

 The nation’s appeal stems from reliable, safe, and affordable care.
-Encouraging investments in healthcare services for seniors, traditional and complementary medicine, and digital healthcare is a priority, aligning with efforts to enhance efficiency and improve patient experiences.
-Strengthening private healthcare institutions complements public healthcare, exemplified during the pandemic, and collaboration was key to a successful COVID-19 vaccination campaign.
+Encouraging investments in pharmaceuticals, traditional & complementary medicine (TCM), medical devices, aged healthcare and digital healthcare is a priority, aligning with efforts to enhance efficiency and patient experience.

 Foreign equity for private healthcare facilities is subject to the approval by the Ministry of Health’s Special Committee on Foreign Equity Participation.